 This is not to say that high-reward, high-volatility investments are better.
 In fact, for many investors, they’re not appropriate at all.
 The point is that whatever your situation, an investment mandate can help you find a fund that’s a suitable fit.

 Types of Investment Mandates

-While there are many options for the specific instructions an investment mandate may contain, there are a few types of mandates that are more common than others.
-We’ll quickly take a look at some of the types of investment mandates you’re most likely to see, all of which may be employed by individual investors or funds.
+While there are many options for the specific instructions an investment mandate may contain, a few types of mandates are more common than others.
+We’ll quickly look at some of the types of investment mandates you’re most likely to see, all of which may be employed by individual investors or funds.

 A global investment mandate requires stocks from both the home country and abroad.
-These mandates may include parameters on the number of international stocks that must be included or may have instructions about the location, industry, sector, etc. of the included stocks.
+These mandates may include parameters on the number of international stocks that must be included or may have instructions about the included stocks’ location, industry, sector, etc.

 An income investment mandate is on the opposite end of the spectrum to long-term growth.
 While long-term growth may also be a goal, the priority of a portfolio with an income investment mandate is to provide passive income.